Goshido/GXEngine-Windows-OS-x64/README.md

 * Visual Studio 2019
 * C++ toolchain v10.0.18362 without Spectre checks

-To begin, clone thius repository onto your local drive.
+To begin, clone this repository onto your local drive.
 First of all it is needed to build `Projects/GXEngine/GXEngine.sln` solution with `x64` configuration.
 Next it is needed to build `Projects/GXEngine Editor Mobile/GXEngine Editor Mobile.sln` solution with `x64` configuration.